AvatarM500/Tendency-stops-in-Nasvhille/README.md

 Phase 5: Conclusions
 =
--Stop in Nashville has a positive variation between years of analysis due to the decrease of 31%, the principal factor was the fall of the rate of moving traffic violations by 33% equivalent to a different of 49,287 stops.
+-Stops in Nashville had a positive tendency between years of analysis due to the decrease of 31%, the principal factor was the fall of the rate of moving traffic violations by 33% equivalent to a difference of -49,287 stops.
+All violations had a positive tendency less registration than had  a light increase of 2.7%

--
+- The black population has a higher probability of being stopped than other races, followed by the white race, Hispanics, and Asians in this city, it  has been not changed in the years of analysis.

+-People between 25 and 44 have the highest stop rate.

 Sources:
 -